Scots Dumpy: Eggs, Temperament, Size and Raising Tips

 We have already established since the beginning that the Scots Dumpy Chicken is a dual-purpose breed.
 Means, it is eligible to be laying eggs and can serve as meat as well.
 When it comes to their temperament, Scots Dumpy can make magnificent pets.
 They can be quiet birds.
 They are considered one of the breeds that can be effortlessly tamed well as they are peaceful by nature.

 This breed can pretty much tolerate any weather, but they are primarily good at cold climates.
 Moreover, they can also be loud, so they are usually known to have that “alarm clock” trait as they wake up at the same time, usually at the beginning of dawn.
-Frequently, it is the roosters who crow first among any other cockerels in the area.
+Frequently, it is the roosters who crow first among any other cockerels.

 The Scots dumpy hen is motherly.
 Therefore, you are exempted from worrying because once they have started laying eggs or around their chicks.
 However, in contrast to hens, some roosters tend to be more aggressive.